kaleidoswap/docs/README.md

 ## 1. Introduction

-The Kaleidoswap API allows interaction with an RGB Lightning Node (RLN) that provides liquidity on request and enables swap functionalities.
+The RGB Lightning DEX API allows interaction with an RGB Lightning Node (RLN) that provides liquidity on request and enables swap functionalities.
 The swap protocol operates on a taker-maker model, where clients can subscribe to trading pairs, receive real-time price updates, and initiate swaps.
 The API also supports the RGB LSPS1 (Lightning Service Provider Specification) for managing channels and liquidity services.

 ### Key Features
 - **RGB LSPS1**: Liquidity services following the modified LSPS1 protocol.